conflux-fans/web3modal-conflux-nextjs/README.md

 to create the `.env` file and then fill the `NEXT_PUBLIC_PROJECT_ID` with the project id get from WalletConnect dashboard.

-> A temporary project id `19301a87a841afbb902273cd078b5d9d` can be used if you are running the project on `http://127.0.0.1:3000`.
-This project id is created by Conflux developer for local debugging and anyway we recommend you to create a project id by yourself.
+> A temporary project id `19301a87a841afbb902273cd078b5d9d` can be used if you are running the project on localhost.
+This project id is created by Conflux developer for local debugging and cannot be used for production builds.

 ## Deploy on Vercel